luizgh/adversarial_signatures/Readme.md

 pip install requirements.txt
 ```

+Download this repository: https://github.com/carlini/nn_robust_attacks.
+Add the path where this is downloaded to the `PYTHONPATH` environment variable.

 For the LBP experiments, you need to have Matlab installed, and install the python/matlab integration:

 https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html